beginning of content

 • Healthcare rights make sure all people in Australia can get safe, high-quality healthcare.

-• Australians’ healthcare rights are set out in the Australian Charter of Healthcare Rights.
+• Healthcare rights are set out in the Australian Charter of Healthcare Rights.

-• Sometimes people cannot stand up for their own healthcare rights and another person can do it for them — this is called advocacy.
+• Sometimes a person cannot speak up for their own healthcare rights, so another person can support them — this is called advocacy.

 • If you feel your rights have been denied or you did not get the best care, you can make a complaint.